For stray animals other than dogs, please visit the RSPCA website for further details.

 Many people think of a stray dog as one without a home but this is not the case.
 A stray dog is any dog that is roaming freely and not under the control of any person, irrespective of whether it has a home or an identification tag.

 All dogs must be kept under control at all times.
 This includes preventing them from being aggressive, straying, barking unnecessarily and keeping them on a lead where appropriate.
-It is also an offence for dogs not wear a collar and tag stating the owners name and address.
-If a dog becomes lost, it will be a lot easier for it to be reunited with its owner if the details are on a tag or if it is microchipped.
+It is also an offence for dogs not to wear a collar and tag stating the owners name and address, or not to be microchipped (with up to date information held on the database).

 Outside of these hours Winchester City Council provides a drop off facility only.
 Please contact our "out of hours" number on 01962 865 407 and we will provide further information on this service.

 Upon catching a dog, we will usually try to contact the owner if the address or telephone number is known.
-This may be identified by a collar with tag or micro-chip.
-If the owner cannot be contacted or is not at home, the dog will be taken to the Council's kenneling facility.
+This may be identified by a collar with tag or microchip.
+If the owner cannot be contacted or is not at home, the dog will be taken to the Council's kennelling facility and kept safe until the owner can claim it.

-If a dog is not reclaimed after 7 days it is usually re-homed by a dog rescue centre but not in the area near to where the dog was originally found.
-Dogs need to be assessed, have a suitable home checked accordingly and neutered to prevent further unwanted litters.
-Dogs are not put to sleep unless they are suffering from severe illness or too dangerous to re home.
+If a dog is not reclaimed after 7 days it is usually rehomed by a dog rescue centre but not in the area near to where the dog was originally found.
+Dogs need to be assessed, have a suitable home checked accordingly and be neutered to prevent further unwanted litters.
+Dogs are not put to sleep unless they are suffering from severe illness, are too dangerous to re home or can not be found a rescue space, although this is very rare.

 The following fees and charges shall be levied for stray dogs found within Winchester City Council’s

-After Day 7 the dog’s ownership defaults to Winchester City Council who may then take steps to rehome the dog.
+After Day 7, if the dog remains unclaimed, ownership passes to Winchester City Council who may then take steps to rehome the dog.

 If the dog has received any veterinary treatment, then the claimant, will also be charged these costs and a copy of the treatment administered together with those costs shall be given to the claimant.

-For service Terms and Conditions please click on the following link Stray Dog Fees - 2011/12
+For service Terms and Conditions please click on the attachment at the bottom of the page.

 Further information on the legislation can be found by clicking on the below links: